Netflix: the Albanian army that took over the world

-Netflix just became the biggest pure-play media company in the world when measured by Wall Street sentiment — market capitalization.
+Netflix (for a little while) became the biggest pure-play media company in the world when measured by Wall Street sentiment — market capitalization.

 For the first time, Netflix on Thursday jumped past Disney after yesterday surpassing Comcast.
 The company is now worth more than double Time Warner, whose chief executive Jeff Bewkes once referred to Netflix in 2010 as the Albanian army.